 >6.0-≤7.0% of the IOTC Area of Competence (weighting = 7)

->7.0-≤8.0% of the IOTC Area of Competence (weighting = 8).
+>7.0-≤8.0% of the IOTC Area of Competence (weighting = 8).]

-(2) Subject to Article 11, Annex 2 may be amended by the Commission to replace the indicators with alternative more precise internationally agreed upon indicators reflective of the dependency of developing Coastal State CPCs on the fish stocks and the fisheries for these stocks, as data necessary to implement such alternative indicators become available.
-Allocations of developing coastal State CPCs shall be adjusted to reflect the new indicators once approved by the Commission.
+(2) Subject to Article 11, the above indicators may be amended by the Commission to replace the existing indicators or to include additional indicators that are more precise, internationally agreed upon and reflective of the special consideration of developing Coastal State CPCs.
+Such amendments may take place when data on dependency and/or vulnerability become available.
+Allocations of developing coastal State CPCs shall be adjusted to reflect the new indicators once approved by the Commission for the subsequent Allocation Cycle.

-(3) At least 60 days before the annual Commission meeting, Coastal State CPCs shall inform the Secretariat of any statistical changes that may affect their dependency status referenced in paragraph (1)(b).
-The IOTC Secretariat shall reflect this change for that CPC’s allocation in the Allocation Table submitted for the Commission’s approval.
+(3) At least 60 days before the annual Commission meeting, the IOTC Secretariat shall advise the Commission of any statistical changes that may affect theindicators referenced in paragraph (1)(b).
+In the subsequent Allocation Cycle, the IOTC Secretariat shall reflect this change for that CPC’s allocation in the Allocation Table submitted for the Commission’s approval.

-(4) Outermost Regions and Overseas Territories
+[(4) Outermost Regions

-(a) The Regional Economic Integration Organisation CPC is eligible to receive an allocation pursuant to Article 6.6(1)(c) in respect of its Outermost Regions whose exclusive economic zones are situated in the IOTC Area of Competence.
+The Regional Economic Integration Organisation CPC is eligible to receive an allocation pursuant to Article 6.6(1) [(a) and] (c) in respect of its Outermost Regions whose exclusive economic zones are situated in the IOTC Area of Competence.]

-(b) CPCs whose Overseas Territories whose exclusive economic zones are situated in the IOTC Area of Competence are eligible to receive an allocation pursuant to Article 6.6(1)(c) in respect of these Overseas Territories.

 Catch-Based Allocation

-6.7.
-(1) Each CPC shall be eligible to receive a Catch-Based Allocation consisting a share of the TAC established based on the historical catches of the CPC determined based on the criteria provided in Article 6.8.
+[6.7.
+(1) Each CPC shall be eligible to receive a Catch-Based Allocation consisting a share of the TAC for one or more stocks established based on the historical catches of the CPC for each stock determined based on the criteria provided in Article 6.8.

-(2) The Catch-Based Allocation shall be normalised for each eligible CPC as a percentage of the stock specific TAC.
+(2) The Catch-Based Allocation shall be normalised for each eligible CPC as a percentage of the stock specific TAC.]

-6.8(1)(a) Subject to paragraphs (2) and (3), Annex 1 and Article 6.9, the historical catch used to determine a CPC’s Catch-Based Allocation for a given stock shall be based on the best nominal catch data provided by the CPC and, where relevant, re-estimated through a process approved by the Commission for each stock, and averaged over the following periods:
+6.8(1)(a) Subject to paragraphs (2) and (3) Article 6.9 and Article 6.12, the historical catch used to determine a CPC’s Catch-Based Allocation for a given stock shall be based on the best nominal catch data provided by the CPC and, where relevant, verified and validated or re-estimated through a process approved by the Commission for each stock, and averaged over the following periods:

 For tropical tuna, albacore and swordfish stocks:

-Option 1: 2000-2016,
+[Option 1: 2000-2016,

 Option 2: 2012-16,